fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

  - [x] integrity
  - [x] non-repudiation

 digital signatures are the public-key equivalent of MACs.
 Alice can generate a digital signature for a message using a message digest and her private key.
 To authenticate Alice as the sender, Bob generates the message digest as well and uses Alice's public key to validate the message.
-The generic setting is shown in [Figure 1.0.
+The generic setting is shown below.
 In contrast to handwritten signatures, the digital signature also verifies the integrity of the data.
 The signature validation will fail if:
 - a different private key was used to generate the signature
 - the data has been changed since the signature was applied